-It often perplexes elite athletes such as baseball players that they can hit an eye-wateringly fast-moving ball with such accuracy and yet they perpetually struggle to make contact with a stationary golf ball.
+The golf mental game is a different animal, even for elite athletes.
+It often perplexes baseball players that they can hit an eye-wateringly fast-moving ball with such accuracy and yet they perpetually struggle to make contact with a stationary golf ball.
 There are a number of possible explanations for this, some scientific, some common sense and some outrageously inaccurate.

 For the sake of this article, and in an attempt to bring the matter back to our internal buddy the Chimp, we’ll assume the common sense approach that suggests having less time to think actually enhances our reaction.

 It’s impossible to make the exact same golf swing every time, therefore there must be reactionary elements contained in a golf shot.
 When we play our best golf, a contributing factor is we access optimal degrees of freedom in our movements, allowing us to react in a similar way to our Major League slugger.
 This sense of fluidity reduces the impedance in our swing motion that is often created, ironically enough, by us trying to perfect the mechanics off our movements.

 The following challenge, known as ‘Drop, Set, Hit’ can help us create feelings and memories in training that we can then transition onto the golf course in the form of process goals.

 Step 1: To warm up for this challenge play it with no target.
 First ask a friend or coach to drop a ball, shouting “Drop” as they do it (Photo 1).
 At this signal you must shout “Set” (as you set up to the ball, Photo 2) and “Hit” as you begin your takeaway and then carry out the shot to completion (Photo 3).

 Step 2: After getting a feel for the challenge, the word “hit” should be changed with something more “feeling” based, creating a positive sensation related to the golf shot or images of the shot and/or target.